-As you take up the consideration of the House bill, we ask that you continue the bipartisan practice of supporting Indian tribes and tribal communities and, in particular, support for tribal energy development goals.
+As you take up the consideration of the House bill, we ask that you continue the bi-partisan practice of supporting Indian tribes and tribal communities and, especially, supporting tribal energy development goals.
 Specifically, we ask that the Senate amend the House bill to include the following provisions:

-- Re-insert a reasonable phase-out period for the clean electricity investment tax credit, starting in 2030 and ending in 2033; - Remove the requirement to begin construction within 60 days of enactment; - Re-define "material assistance" from a foreign entity of concern to coincide with the domestic content requirements so that if a clean energy project meets domestic content requirements it has a safe harbor from the material assistance prohibition; - Insert a reasonable phase-out period for residential energy, storage, efficiency and electrification tax credits; - Do not rescind unobligated balances from the DOE Office of Indian Energy or Tribal Energy Loan Guarantee program.
-Congress just appropriated these funds in March and it is patently unfair to rescind them now; - Clarify that despite the repeal and rescission of funding of IRA programs such as the Greenhouse Gas Reduction fund, the Climate Pollution Reduction Grant and the Environmental and Climate Justice Block Grant - the rescissions should be stayed pending the outcome of litigation related to those programs.
+- Re-insert a reasonable phase out period for the clean electricity investment tax credit, starting in 2030 and ending in 2033; - Remove the requirement to begin construction within 60 days of enactment; - Re-define "material assistance" from a foreign entity of concern to coincide with the domestic content requirements so that if a clean energy project meets domestic content requirements it has a safe harbor from the material assistance prohibition; - Reinstate the residential energy, storage, efficiency and electrification tax credits, or in the alternative insert a reasonable phase out period; - Do not rescind unobligated balances from the DOE Office of Indian Energy or Tribal Energy Loan Guarantee program.
+Congress just appropriated these funds in March, and it is patently unjust to rescind them now; and - Clarify that despite the repeal and rescission of funding of IRA programs such as the Greenhouse Gas Reduction fund, the Climate Pollution Reduction Grant and the Environmental and Climate Justice Block Grant -the rescissions should be stayed pending the outcome of litigation related to those programs.